saturdaymp-examples/rails-6.0-template/README.md

 Now you should be able to run/debug the application.
 If something is not working let me know by opening and [issue](https://github.com/saturdaymp-examples/rails-6-template/issues).

+### Sorbet Init

+If you run into an issue about `libglib-2.0.so.0` when running `srb init` then you need to comment out the `webdrivers` gem in the Gemfile.

 ## CI

 There is a base GitLab automated build [script](.gitlab-ci.yml) and GitHub Actions [script](https://github.com/saturdaymp-examples/rails-templates/blob/master/.github/workflows/ci.yml) included in this template.
 It will build the docker image, run the [Sorbet](https://sorbet.org/) type checker, then run the tests.
 You can see the GitLab build in action [here](https://gitlab.com/saturdaymp/rails-templates/pipelines).